-There are five pre-orientation programs, and housing is provided for all of them.
-Meals are provided for all programs except for Fall Clean-Up which provides dinner only.
+There are five pre-orientation programs, each providing housing and meals.
 All programs occur simultaneously the week before Harvard orientation begins.
 You may only participate in one program (with an exception: FIPpers can also do Fall Clean-Up).
-FAP begins on Tuesday, August 16, 2016.
-FOP and FUP begin on Wednesday, August 17, 2016.
-Fall Clean-Up begins on Thursday, August 18, 2016.
-(Fall Clean-Up workers are required to arrive either Tuesday, August 16 or Wednesday, August 17.)
-FIP begins on Friday, August 19, 2016.
+FAP begins on Tuesday, August 15, 2017.
+Fall Clean-Up, FOP, and FUP begin on Wednesday, August 16, 2017.
+FIP begins on Friday, August 18, 2017, although participants may come early for Fall Clean-Up.

 Some programs are completely free for participants,

 while others have fees.
 For programs with cost,

 significant financial aid is available and is based

 on the student's relative level of need.
 Cost should not